mroletsky/proovitoo/readme.md

 #### Crontab configuration:
 Add line `15 * * * * /path/to/shell/script/runWeatherToDatabase.sh` to crontab.
 This runs the script every 15th minute of every hour.
+Also configure the script `runWeatherToDatabase.sh` to correctly change directory to project `cd /path/to/project` (configure line 2 in script).

 ### Weather data ###